*This is a translated article. To view the original article in Japanese, click here.

 While it is easy to talk about the obvious differences, I resist against talking about these “oriental aspects” after coming back to Japan.
 Instead, I like to focus on what we have in common, on how kind and friendly the people there are.
 Even if there are things you are taken back by at first, you get used to them in less than month by living with it.

 Traveling outside my home country made me realize that “normality” does not exist in the world.
-What is considered normal in my culture could be seen as unusual in a different country.
-I have learned that it is more important that we learn to respect each other’s culture and customs instead of focusing on our differences.
+What is considered normal in my culture could be frowned upon in a different country.
+I have learned that it is important that we respect each other’s culture and customs instead of focusing on our differences.

 To all freshmen and students, I want to stress that there are many things that you cannot learn from books or secondhand information, and that it is through traveling and immersing yourself in the community can you truly understand the culture.
 Follow your curiosity and it will give you rewarding experiences.